remitche66/FSRoot/README.md

 # FSRoot

-FSRoot is a set of utilities to help manipulate information about different Final States (FS) produced in particle physics experiments.
-The utilities are built around the CERN ROOT framework.
+FSRoot is a set of utilities, built around the CERN ROOT framework, that can be used to analyze a variety of final states (FS) produced in particle physics experiments.

 See Documentation/FSRoot.pdf for documentation, including installation instructions.